ovationgreen/scada-readme/git/Manage localization processes.md

 There are several ways you can add a new localization language.
 Doing it via the Translate By Google tool is more efficient, but if you need to add a new language only for a specific file or set of files, use Poedit.

 ### Add a new localization language with Translate By Google
-When you add a new localization language by using the Translate by Google tool, all _po_ files for a new localization language a created and named automatically.
+When you add a new localization language by using the Translate by Google tool, all _po_ files for a new localization language are created and named automatically.

 For that:
 1. Go to the **PC** repository > **.libs** > **Node** > **TranslateByGoogle**.